The 5-step staff efficiency framework for reaching your member engagement goals

 - Step 3: Plan

-Identify recommendations and goals for training, engagement, workflows, and staff adoption.
+Identify performance and measurement goals for training, engagement, workflows, and staff adoption.

 - Step 4: Implement

-Execute recommendations and goals, ensuring there is accountability from executive leadership.
+Execute performance recommendations and goal tracking to ensure accountability from executive leadership.

 - Step 5: Evaluate